geekAshish/blockchain-ethereum/solidity.md

 # Solidity IDE
 remix.ethereum.org

+# SPDX-License-Identifier: MIT

+# pragma solidity 0.8.24
+- tells compiler to which version of solidity you gonna use

 # contract keyword
+- Create you contract object
 - Inside this {} code will be the part of smart contract contract SimpleStorage {}